apereo/apereo.github.io/_posts/cas/2017-02-17-cas-custom-protocols.md

 ## Challenges

 This process is rather difficult to get right, because just like any other decent translator, you do have to learn and speak both languages just-in-time.
-The plugin module needs to be designed generically and with a reasonable degree of abstraction such that it can dynamically insert itself into the right core areas of CAS without getting too entangled the internal architecture.
+The plugin module needs to be designed generically and with a reasonable degree of abstraction such that it can dynamically insert itself into the right core areas of CAS without getting too entangled in the internal architecture.

 # Your Road to Fame